Her body was attacking her brain

 "In 2007, we have around close to 10 cases," Najjar recalled.
 "In 2010, there was a presentation of around a hundred cases, and now we have ... thousands and thousands of cases.

-"The rising incidence of (autoimmune encephalitis) is because of the rise in awareness."br
+"The rising incidence of (autoimmune encephalitis) is because of the rise in awareness."

 Finally, a diagnosis